mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/options.rst

 Source
 ------

-Picks the source-colour for the brush-dab.
+Picks the source-color for the brush-dab.

 Plain Color
     Current foreground color.
 Gradient
     Picks active gradient
 Uniform Random
-    Gives a random colour to each brush dab.
+    Gives a random color to each brush dab.
 Total Random
     Random noise pattern is now painted.
 Pattern